bartificer/programming-by-stealth/docs/pbs24.md

 })(pbs);
 ```

 You may notice that the overview contains a JSDoc tag that I have not mentioned yet, `{@link pbs}`.
-This in-line JSDoc tag can be used in any JSDoc description to insert a reference to a documented item.
-In this case, a link to the documentation about the `pbs` namespace.
+This inline JSDoc tag can be used in any JSDoc description to insert a reference to a documented item.
+In this case, it's a link to the documentation about the `pbs` namespace.

 We are now ready to generate our documentation.
 Start by opening a command prompt in the same folder as the `pbs.helloWorld.js` and `jsdoc.conf.json` files.
 From there, run the following command:

 `jsdoc pbs.helloWorld.js --destination docs-helloWorld -c jsdoc.conf.json`

-Assuming you extracted the contents of the ZIP file into a folder named `pbs24` in the document root of your local web server, and, that your local web server is running, you should now be able to access the documentation you’ve just created at the URL `http://localhost/pbs24/docs-helloWorld/`.
+Assuming you extracted the contents of the ZIP file into a folder named `pbs24` in the document root of your local web server, and that your local web server is running, you should now be able to access the documentation you’ve just created at the URL `http://localhost/pbs24/docs-helloWorld/`.

 ## A Challenge